ROOTBABU/rootbabu.github.io/docs/assets/markdown/basics/lottery-smart-contract.md

 ## Code Explanation

-The first line of the code specifies the license for the contract, in this case, it's GPL-3.0.
-This means that the contract is open-source and can be used, modified, and distributed by anyone, as long as they follow the terms of the GPL-3.0 license.
+The first line of the code specifies the license for the contract, in this case, it's `GPL-3.0`.
+This means that the contract is open-source and can be used, modified, and distributed by anyone, as long as they follow the terms of the `GPL-3.0 license`.

 **Solidity Version:**

-The next line of code specifies the version of Solidity that the contract was written in, which is 0.8.17.
-This is important because different versions of Solidity may have different syntax and features.
+The next line of code specifies the version of Solidity that the contract was written in, which is `0.8.17`.

 **Contract Structure**